 - 4.3.4.1 The Listed Building and Conservation Area Act 1990 sets out a legal duty to protect the special character and setting of statutory Listed Buildings and the NPPF states that the significance of a non-designated heritage asset can be taken into account in decision making.
 The Scheduled Ancient Monument Act 1979 also provides statutory protection for Scheduled Ancient Monuments (SAM) and their setting.
 The NPPF also makes clear below ground heritage such as Archaeology can be of equal importance in decision making.
-The Core Strategy policy EN2: Stewardship of the Historic Built Environment also reinforces the protection, preservation and enhancement of the District's heritage. - 4.3.4.2 For a small village, the Parish of Crowhurst contains a wealth of heritage, with a scheduled ancient monument, 25 Statutory Listed Buildings, 29 buildings, and many more locations, which are listed in the HER records as non-designated heritage assets.
-There are currently 3 Archaeological Notification Areas (ANA) within the village area itself and 11 ANAs elsewhere across the Parish.
-It is understood ANA's are shortly to be reviewed for Rother DC and thus there is the possibility more may be designated within the Parish in the future.
+The Core Strategy policy EN2: Stewardship of the Historic Built Environment also reinforces the protection, preservation and enhancement of the District's heritage. - 4.3.4.2 For a small village, the Parish of Crowhurst contains a wealth of heritage, with a scheduled ancient monument, 25 Statutory Listed Buildings, 29 buildings, and many more locations, which are listed in the HER records as non-designated heritage assets .
+There are currently 3 Archaeological Notification Areas (ANA) within the village area itself. - 4.3.4.3 The Heritage and Character Assessment (AECOM, 2017) also identified 11 more possible non designated heritage assets

-- 4.3.4.3 The Heritage and Character Assessment (AECOM, 2017) also identified 11 more possible non designated heritage assets within the village core but there are likely to be more throughout the village.
-Further detail on these non designated heritage assets can be found in the Crowhurst Non-designated Heritage Assets referenced in Appendix 3.
+- within the village core but there are likely to be more throughout the village.
+Further detail on these non designated heritage assets can be found in the Crowhurst Non-designated Heritage Assets referenced in Appendix 4.
 These buildings are more vulnerable to change due to the lack of any conservation area and lack of wider protection.
 These designations as a non-designated heritage would be a material consideration in any planning application but would have a different policy and legislative test to designated heritage assets.
 This is reflected in the policy below. - 4.3.4.4 The development of the village itself also presents historic associations with the village retaining its historic dispersed pattern in which agriculture remains the prominent land use.
 The built form throughout the Parish dates from the 15th century, with many of the earlier buildings being farmhouses.
 The Parish Church and the ruins of the Old Manor House, which date from 1250, are thought to contain remains of an earlier building.
 In the 17th to 19th century, development was focussed around the historic core of the village and dispersed across the landscape with a further concentration of housing in the southern element.
 Other than the early 20th century development along Station Road, which grew up following the construction of the station in 1902, this settlement pattern remains today, with the main centres developed around these two areas with agricultural and rural character remaining dominant within the village and its fringes.
 As well as having landscape value, this dispersed settlement pattern is also important from a historic perspective as one can still read the original village pattern, a rarity in modern South East England.